hputnam/Geoduck_handbook/Geoduck_aquaculture.md

 #### Hatchery

 Sustainable shellfish industry is fueled by success at the hatchery stage.
-The critical hatchery stages for geoduck production last nearly 7-8 months from November to May/June to conditoon and spawn adult broodstock and rear larvae to juvenile 'seed'.
-Early-life stages from embryos to early juveniles are highly succeptible to envrionmental conditions and disease.
+The critical hatchery stages for geoduck production last nearly 7-8 months from November to May/June to condition and spawn adult broodstock and rear larvae to juvenile 'seed'.
+Early-life stages from embryos to early juveniles are highly susceptible to environmental conditions and disease.
 Thus, the overarching goal of technicians is to ensure optimal conditions for growth and survival to maximize production of 'seed' of a size ranging ~4 - 7 mm shell length.
 This 'seed' stage is ideal for growers when geoduck are actively burrowing and able to cope with the planting process during grow-out (*discussed in 'Grow-out' below*).

 > *SKILLS AT THE HATCHERY*: At any snapshot in time, a hatchery is pumping massive amounts of seawater inflow and sutaining billions of live algae cells and shellfish at various life stages.
 Reguardless of the production scale, hatchery maintanance demands versitile training and skills in animal husbandry and microalgae culture -- they can also benefit greatly from some ingenuity! (i.e. on-the-spot carpentry and plumbing).

 #### <span style="color:black">**Geoduck aquaculture requires  the following...**</span>
 #### <span style="color:gray">**Algae, algae... and more algae**</span>
   - <span style="color:gray">**Greenhouse(s) and algae room(s)**</span>: live algae feed is pivotal in hatchery maintanance and production success.
-Daily, technicians clean, culture, and feed-out both large-low and small-dense batch cultures.
-Typical algae concentrations (cells per milliliter, c-1 ml-1) of the batch cultures range from 50,000 c-1 ml-1 (large-low density) to 1-2 milllion c-1 ml-1 (small-high density).
+Daily, technicians clean, culture, and feed-out both large low-density cultures and small high-density cultures.
+Typical algae concentrations (cells per milliliter, c-1 ml-1) of the batch cultures range from 50,000 c-1 ml-1 (low density) to 1-2 million c-1 ml-1 (high density).
 A few important species common to Pacific geoduck aquaculture are *Isocrysis*, *Pavlova*, *Tetraselmis*, and *Chaetoceros*.
 Feed composition and species density is life-stage dependent for optimal geoduck growth and survivial.

 #### <span style="color:gray">**Table: Feed and geoduck life stages**</span>